What to Know Before a Layout Change in Your NYC Co-op or Condo

 Get co-op and condo board approval

 You do have to play by house rules if you’re in a co-op or condo, and the building board is legally authorized to make rules and regulations for many aspects, including renovation plans.
-So, the first step is to check with your building management to see if a layout change is an option.
+So, the first step is to check if a layout change is an option with your building management.
 Your building probably has a document called an “alteration agreement.”
 It details the steps and paperwork required to make any changes to your unit.
 The document will probably require you to submit an alteration application for approval.
 These vary by building but typically detail: